tbenthompson/tbenthompson_site/content/_index.md

 Hi, my name is Ben Thompson.

-I'm currently working on AI adversarial attacks and AI interpretability at [Confirm Labs](https://www.confirmlabs.org)!
+I'm currently working on [AI interpretability at Anthropic.](https://transformer-circuits.pub) Previously, I was a co-founder of [Confirm Labs](https://www.confirmlabs.org) working on AI adversarial robustness and interpretability.

 I'm excited to talk to you about all sorts of stuff.
 And let me know if [you want to work together](/whatido).